Blog on Inspiration from Tao

 while embrace the yang (masculinity).

-In this case, the silence could be one, and the heated argument two.
+In this case, Tao is one.
+The heated argument and silence are duality of the situation, which are two.
 When they interact in the way that you manage, it emerges the new yin-yang situation, which is known as three.
+The three could be off balance.
+But if you can neutralise the two energies, you bring in the yin-yang balance, which is the harmony.

 Click here to read about yinyang and leadership